Olivier Debeugny, CEO at Lingua Custodia tells us about the use of artificial intelligence in financial translations.

 First of all, how are you and your family doing in these COVID-19 times?

 Olivier Debeugny: Luckily, we are all fine.
 Our teams managed to stay safe during the pandemic.
 We do all we can to protect ourselves and our loved ones daily.

 Tell us about you, your career, and how you founded Lingua Custodia.

 Olivier Debeugny: I have a long career in the financial industry in Europe.
 I first worked at JP Morgan in France, Germany and the UK and then I joined AXA Investment Managers in Paris, with global responsibilities.
 In 2011, I founded Lingua Custodia to solve the translation problems I experienced while working for the financial industry.
 Thanks to Machine Learning, our Verto solution enables financial institutions to translate faster and better while significantly reducing their costs.
 Lingua Custodia is expanding rapidly internationally.
 We now have offices in France and Luxembourg and serve clients in Europe, the Americas and Asia.

 Olivier Debeugny: Lingua Custodia is the only machine translation company that was founded by finance professionals to specifically address the translation issues of the financial industry.

 Our R&D Lab team is developing as well other Natural Language Processing applications for the financial domain.
 Recently, the Lab has developed a prototype.
-This prototype helps comparing two documents’ vocabulary in terms of Economic, Environmental and Social criteria.
-It quantifies the occurrences of vocabulary associated with these three axes (Economic, Environment and Social) and sums it up in a graph, for an easier comparison.
+This prototype helps compare two documents’ vocabulary in terms of Economic, Environmental and Social criteria.
+It quantifies the occurrences of vocabulary associated with these three axes (Economic, Environment and Social) and sums it up in a graph, for easier comparison.